 Cab drivers take customers from their starting point to their final destination in a taxi in return for payment.
 For peak or off-peak operating hours, separate fixed rates are used to determine fares.

-Someone who is good with people is the ideal candidate for this position since it demands an outgoing attitude.
-Taxi drivers might be employed on a temporary basis or on a long-term contract.
+Someone good with people is the ideal candidate for this position since it demands an outgoing attitude.
+Taxi drivers might be employed on a temporary basis or a long-term contract.
 While some cabbies own their vehicles, others rent them.

 A cab driver has to follow traffic rules.
 Also, he must know the shortest and most efficient routes to each destination.
 Plus, he has to assist passengers with their luggage and help specially-abled passengers.

-A van driver can transport packages and parcels, newspapers, bakery and dairy goods, and other goods while operating vehicles, vans, and light trucks.
+A van driver can transport packages and parcels, newspapers, bakery, dairy goods, and other goods while operating vehicles, vans, and light trucks.
 By planning routes, delivering items, or selling things along the way by taking and processing payments, they may load and unload the cargo and offer customer service.

 In addition to scanning and sorting the freight or cargo, they could be in charge of building, installing, or putting up the items they supply.